 Let's talk about what would happen if we got rid of cars.
-According to the Association for Safe International Road travel in their online road safety fact sheet, crashes account for 37,000 deaths in the United States every year in about 2.35 million people injured or disabled every year.
+According to the Association for Safe International Road travel in their online Road Safety Facts sheet, crashes account for 37,000 deaths in the United States every year and about 2.35 million people injured or disabled every year.
 This is much more every year than the total U. S casualties in the Vietnam War.

 Worldwide, the death toll is 1.25 million people per year, or 25 to 50 million injured or disabled.
 This is like an unending war worldwide.

 It gets worse.
 Air pollution, according to the Proceedings of the National Academy of Sciences from April 8th of 2019, accounts for 29,960 deaths per year in the United States, and a 2013 study by MIT put the toll at twice that with 58,000 people a year.
 That's about the same as the number of U. S soldiers who died in the entire Vietnam War.
 And again, this is every single year.
 There's also road noise, which interrupts sleep, causes hypertension—this, according to the Journal of Public Health, from June 2011 in an article called Are Cars the New Tobacco?